matsselen/pyolab/README.md

 PyOLab is a suite of Python (2.7) routines that gives users complete control of an IOLab system.
 The archive contains a folder containing the PyOLab library code (__PyOLabCode__), three folders containing example user code (__HelloWorld__, __DaqExample__, and __guiExample__), and a folder containing Documentation referred to in the code (__Documentation__).

-Use this code at your own risk in accordance with Open Source BSD-3-Clause license.

-## Getting Started
-See the section called ___Some notes on getting started___ at the bottom of this page.
+There are detailed instructions for __Getting Started__ at the bottom of this page.

 ## PyOLabCode